suhail-ak-s/Open-Manus-TS/README.md

 npm run dev:server
 ```

+Memory logging is configured exclusively through the `.env` file.
+Set `ENABLE_MEMORY_LOGGING=true` to enable logging, and `MEMORY_LOG_PATH` to specify where log files should be stored.

 Once the server is running, visit [http://localhost:8080](http://localhost:8080) to access the web interface.
+If memory logging is enabled, memory logs will be available at [http://localhost:8080/memory-logs](http://localhost:8080/memory-logs).

 ### Building the Project